 The notion of human rights has received a lot of criticism.
 One might say that the notion of rights is a lofty ideal that is unattainable in practice.
 For example, one view is that in order for a small minority to have any kind of quality of life that makes their lives worth living (from their own perspective) is for a majority to not have human rights, or, alternatively, if it makes sense to speak of those others having rights, then their rights are required to be persistently violated in order for the minority to retain what it is that they have.
+One might characterise it as the sadist's view and dismiss it because the sadist's preference for sadism doesn't count.
+This would be too hasty, however.
+One critique of some versions of something along the lines of the American Dream was that the realities of it required many others to live in appalling conditions both behind the scenes in America and working in sweat shops (for example) in foreign lands to produce the goods to support the consumerism.
 In order for this view to have any kind of credibility as a moral theory it requires a certain amount of buy-in.
 It might be considered fair for some people to take what they can get for as long as they can get because they can get it and not be affected by others being sore losers for not ending up with much in life - but only if it really were the case that those who don't end up with much in life are playing the same game that they are.
 Which is to say, that they would treat others similarly, if they had been lucky enough to have seen opportunity to have taken things and if they had have had the ability to step up to the plate when it came to that.
 The above game isn't typically regarded a particularly moral, or co-operative life strategy, however.
 Rather, it has been difficult for theorists to explain how it is that moral behaviour and co-operation could have persisted in the face of failure to co-operate.